stratosphereips/NetSecGame/.github/SECURITY.md

 ## Reporting a Vulnerability

-Report security vulnerabilities to stratosphere+[repository_name]@aic.fel.cvut.cz.
+Report security vulnerabilities to stratosphere@aic.fel.cvut.cz.
 We are a small team.
 We will acknowledge your email as soon as we can.
 Report security vulnerabilities in third-party modules to the person or team maintaining the module.

 ## Disclosure Policy